-- Second step is to run graph algorithms and get a bunch of graph metrics such as pagerank,centralities,etc….
+- The second step is to run graph algorithms and get a bunch of graph metrics such as pagerank, centralities,etc….

-- Last step is to design the visualization.
-Gephi offers lots of custom details in how you design your graph visualizations and allows manualy dragging nodes aswell.
-I recommend this article to get some basic understanding and get a feeling what Gephi is capable of.
+- The last step is to design the visualization.
+Gephi offers lots of custom details in how you design your graph visualizations and allows manually dragging nodes as well.
+I recommend this article to get some basic understanding and get a feeling of what Gephi is capable of.

 After 10 minutes of playing around with all the options, I came up with this graph visualization of actors related to how many movies they worked at together.